kevindewalt/oldkevindewalt.github.io/_drafts/about.markdown

 If that sounds useful to you, you’re in the right place.

-#Here’s what we’re all about:
+#What is this site?
+Here's what we're all about:

-###Increasing MRR by reducing churn and increasing conversions through Concierge Onboarding
+###1.
+Increasing MRR by reducing churn and increasing conversions through Concierge Onboarding

+Here, you'll learn:

-+ How do you identify and invest in your most qualified customers?
++ How to identify and invest in your most qualified customers
-+ What do you email to customers?
-When do you do it?
++ What to email to customers and when
-How do you coach customers to change behavior and get the most out of your product?
++ Coaching customers to change behavior and get the most out of your product
-+ How do you hire and train customer success reps to do this?
++ Hiring and training customer success reps to do concierge onboarding

-In fact, we’ve built a tool to optimize and get the benefits of manually onboarding each customer without a lot of time: [SoHeplful.io](http://try.sohelpful.io/)
+Manually onboarding each customer has been so effective for our startups that we built a tool to optimize and do it without a lot of time: [SoHeplful.io](http://try.sohelpful.io/)

 Not ready for a tool?
 Start with some of our most popular blog posts: